mainmatter/emblem-migrator/README.md

 License
 ------------------------------------------------------------------------------

-qunit-dom is developed by and &copy; [simplabs GmbH](http://simplabs.com) and contributors.
-It is released under the [MIT License](https://github.com/simplabs/qunit-dom/blob/master/LICENSE.md).
+emblem-migrator is developed by and &copy; [simplabs GmbH](http://simplabs.com) and contributors.
+It is released under the [MIT License](https://github.com/simplabs/emblem-migrator/blob/master/LICENSE.md).